mmaslov007/node-final-project/README.md

 - **Responsive Design**: The app is optimized for both desktop and mobile devices with a sleek dark mode.

 ### Database Setup
-Paste the following into MySQL Workbench:
+To properly utilize this application, paste the following into MySQL Workbench:
 ```sql
 CREATE DATABASE IF NOT EXISTS todolist;
 USE todolist;